Shire224/Shire224/README.md

 - 👋 Hi, I’m @Shire224
-- 👀 I’m interested in becoming a full stack Software Developer
+- 👀 I’m interested in becoming a Full Stack Software Developer
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me twitter: @HassenShire